roomyoni/Analysis-of-a-python-grabber/README.md

-# Analysis of an avergae python token grabber
+# Analysis of an average python token grabber

 The following exe is just the average pasted python info stealer that's usually disguised as a game or free cheat for a game.